systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 ## Understanding the Interface

-The TokenScript interface is divided into several key areas:
+The Systematically interface is divided into several key areas:

 ### Top Navigation Bar